 \section{Three-level atoms: Implementation in the lab}

-In the lab Rubidium is a popular choice of alkali owing to the ready availability of inexpensive single mode diode lasers at the resonance wavelength for transitions from the $5^{2}S_{1/2}$ ground state to the $5^{2}P_{1/2}$ excited state (D1-transition; 795 nm) or the $5^{2}P_{3/2}$ excited state (D2-transition; 780 nm).
-Fig.~\ref{fig:Rb_energylevels} shows the hyperfine energy-level structure for both stable isotopes $^{85}$Rb (nuclear spin $I = 5/2$) and $^{87}$Rb ($I = 7/2$)~\cite{steckRb}.
+In the lab, Rubidium is a popular choice of alkali, owing to the ready availability of inexpensive single mode diode lasers at the resonance wavelength for transitions from the $5^{2}S_{1/2}$ ground state to the $5^{2}P_{1/2}$ excited state (D1-transition; 795 nm) or the $5^{2}P_{3/2}$ excited state (D2-transition; 780 nm).
+Fig.~\ref{fig:Rb_energylevels} shows the hyperfine energy-level structure for both stable isotopes $^{85}$Rb (nuclear spin I $ = 5/2$) and $^{87}$Rb (I $ = 7/2$).~\cite{steckRb}

 Our experiments are performed on the D1 transition $5^{2}S_{1/2}, F_{g} = 2 \rightarrow 5^{2}P_{1/2}, F_{e} = 1$ in $^{87}$Rb atoms.
-The hyperfine D1 structure for $^{87}$Rb consists of the $5^{2}S_{1/2}$ ground state and the $5^{2}P_{1/2}$ excited state, which are split by the interaction of the valence electron's total angular momentum (orbital + spin) with the nuclear spin, creating $F_{g} = 1, \, 2$ ground energy states (separated by 6.8 GHz), and $F_{e} = 1, \, 2$ excited energy states (separated by 815 MHz), respectively.
-Each hyperfine state $F$ has $2F+1$ degenerate substates with quantum number $m$ ranging from $m = -F$ to $F$ in increments of 1.
+The hyperfine D1 transition for $^{87}$Rb involves the $5^{2}S_{1/2}$ ground state and the $5^{2}P_{1/2}$ excited state, which are split by the interaction of the valence electron's total angular momentum (orbital + spin) with the nuclear spin, creating $F_{g} = 1, \, 2$ ground energy states (separated by 6.8 GHz), and $F_{e} = 1, \, 2$ excited energy states (separated by 815 MHz).
+Each hyperfine state $F$ has $2F+1$ degenerate substates with quantum number $m_F$ ranging from $m_F = -F$ to $F$ in increments of 1.
 Measurement will find the atom with an angular momentum component $m\hbar$ along a chosen quantization axis - we choose $z$ as our axis of quantization.
-For the $F_g = 2$ ground state, for example, five magnetic substates are revealed in the presence of a weak external magnetic field $B_z$ along the $z$-axis which removes the degeneracy by imparting the well-known Zeeman shift ${\Delta} E = g_{f}\mu_{B}m_{F_g} B_z$ to each magnetic sub-level.
-Here $g_{f}$ is the Lande g-factor for the atomic hyperfine state (1/2 for the $F_g = 2$ ground state), $\mu_{B}$ is the Bohr magneton ($9.274 \times 10^{-28}$ Joules/Gauss), $B_z$ is the external magnetic field magnitude in Gauss and $m_{F_g}$ is the magnetic sub-level number.
-The Zeeman shifts between the magnetic sub-levels of the $F_g = 2$ ground state are 0.7 kHz/mG~\cite{steckRb}.
+For the $F_g = 2$ ground state, for example, five magnetic substates are revealed in the presence of a weak external magnetic field $B_z$ (along $z$) which lifts the degeneracy by imparting a Zeeman shift ${\Delta} E = g_{f}\mu_{B}m_{F_g} B_z$ to each magnetic sub-level.
+Here $g_{f}$ is the Lande g-factor for the hyperfine state ($g_f=$1/2 for $F_g = 2$), $\mu_{B}$ is the Bohr magneton ($9.274 \times 10^{-28}$ Joules/Gauss), and $m_{F_g}$ is the magnetic sub-level number.
+The Zeeman shifts between the magnetic sub-levels of the $F_g = 2$ ground state are 0.7 kHz/mG.~\cite{steckRb}